HISTORICAL GARDENS

 Cesare Pascarella’s Laurel

-The laurel (Laurus nobilis) is an ancient and famous plant that in the classical world symbolized knowledge and glory.
-It was sacred to Apollo, the solar god and protector of arts, music, and poetry, who always wore a laurel crown after Daphne transformed into this plant.
-In Apollo’s temple at Delphi, a priestess, intoxicated by laurel potions, would issue oracles that dispelled – not always explicitly – doubts and uncertainties.
+The laurel (Laurus nobilis) is an ancient and renowned plant which, in the classical world, symbolised knowledge and glory.
+It was sacred to Apollo, the solar god and protector of the arts, music and poetry, who was said to wear a laurel wreath after Daphne was transformed into this plant.
+In the Temple of Apollo at Delphi, a priestess, intoxicated by laurel potions, delivered oracles that dispelled—though not always explicitly—doubts and uncertainties.

 This laurel tree was planted by Cesare Pascarella, a dialect poet, writer, and painter, during the decade (1930-1940) when he was a member of the Royal Academy of Italy.